zmerino/NAP/README.md

 This method leverages a density estimator previously developed by Jenny Farmer and Donald Jacobs which is often refered to as [Non-parametric Maximum Entropy Method Density Esitmation](https://github.com/jennyfarmer/PDFAnalyze).
 The C++ code was compiled into MEX and published on [Mathworks](https://www.mathworks.com/matlabcentral/fileexchange/74834-multivariate-probability-density-estimation?s_tid=prof_contriblnk) for applications in MATLAB.

 > **NOTE:** The NAP estimator is theoretically capable of using other methods of PDF estimation to find estiamtes for each parition.
-Kernal Density Estimation was previously shown to be compatible and produce equivalent results.
+Kernal Density Estimation was previously shown to be compatible and produce similiar results.

+## Installation Notes
+- Required packages: `Parallel Toolbox`, `Statistics and Machine Learning Toolbox`.
+- place `/functions` and `/cpp_code` directories inside desired project folder.

 ## Version
 - version 1.0 - February 2023